Reparo: Loss-Resilient Generative Codec for Video Conferencing: Introduction

-In this paper, we take a different approach to loss recovery in video conferencing.
-We neither send redundant packets nor ask for retransmission.
-When a loss occurs, the receiver simply tries its best to ``generate'' the missing information.
-To do so, we build on recent advances in generative deep learning models.
-Generative models can reconstruct realistic images from a small amount to zero data.
-For example, they can reconstruct an image even if 75\% of the pixels are missing \cite{MAE, li2022mage}.
-Unlike traditional video codecs, which use only the received data to reconstruct the source information, generative models operate like humans; they use the wealth of knowledge on how people look, dress, and move to generate missing information.
-For example, seeing a person's eye, they can generate the other eye, and with a glimpse of one's arm, they can generate the whole torso.
-Our insight is that such generative models are a natural fit for loss-resilient video conferencing.
-In particular, since generative models can predict missing information from their knowledge of the visual world, they can accurately generate the lost content.
+This paper presents a novel approach to loss recovery in video conferencing, without using redundant packets or retransmission requests.
+Instead, when a loss occurs, the receiver leverages the power of "generative" models to reconstruct the missing information.
+This approach builds upon recent advancements in generative deep learning models \cite{li2022mage, li2023self, liu2023audioldm, rombach2022high, MAE}, which are capable of reconstructing images (i.e., frames) even when a significant portion of the data is missing \cite{MAE, li2022mage}.
+Unlike traditional video codecs, which solely rely on received data for frame reconstruction, generative models operate similarly to humans.
+They utilize a wealth of knowledge about how people and objects appear, move, and interact to generate the missing information.
+For instance, when presented with one eye of a person, they can generate the missing eye, or with a partial view of an arm, they can reconstruct the entire torso.
+The key insight here is that such a generative model is ideally suited for a loss-resilient video codec.
+However, instead of being guided by textual prompts as seen in typical image generators like DALL-E 2, it can be directed by the received pixels in the current frame, as well as information from past frames, to generate the missing content.
+This guidance ensures that the generated pixels remain compatible with the correctly received data in the current frame and previous frames, eliminating the potential for hallucinating incompatible content, while generating the data in the lost packets.

-We introduce \name, a loss-resilient generative codec for video conferencing.
-The design of \name\ involves two steps.
-In the first step, we learn how to represent the whole world of video conferencing frames using a small dictionary of visual tokens, where each token refers to a patch in a frame.
-The objective of this step is to capture how visual objects look and relate to each other through a small number of abstract tokens and their relationships. \name\ then operates on tokens.
-The transmitter uses a neural network to encode each frame into its set of tokens, which it packetizes and transmits.
+We introduce \namereparo, a loss-resilient generative codec for video conferencing.
+The design of \namereparo involves two steps.
+In the initial step, it learns to represent the specific video domain of interest, namely video conferencing, using a small codebook of visual tokens, where each token refers to a patch in a frame. \namereparo then operates on these tokens.
+The transmitter uses a neural network to encode each frame into its respective set of tokens, packetizes them, and transmits the data.
 Some of these packets may get lost in the network.
-The \name\ receiver has a neural network that can regenerate the missing tokens from those that it receives and its knowledge of how tokens relate to each other in the visual world.
-Finally, the reconstructed tokens are decoded to produce the original frame. \Fig{overview} illustrates the components of \name.
+The \namereparo receiver has a neural network that can regenerate the missing tokens from those it receives and its knowledge of how tokens relate to each other in the visual world.
+Finally, the reconstructed tokens are decoded to produce the original frame. \Fig{overview} illustrates the components of \namereparo.